Georgia Corporation

 A business website is a essential for ensuring clients can find you and learn about your business.
 A dedicated business phone number also helps your company communicate professionally.

-When you hire us to form your company or serve as your registered agent, we include a web domain (free for a year), plus a website, SSL service, business email, and phone service (each free for 90 days) so you can get online instantly.
+When you hire us to form your company or serve as your registered agent, we include a web domain (free for a year), plus a customizable website + SSL security, up to 10 individual business email addresses, and local phone service (each free for 90 days) so you can get online quickly.

 Your website is easy to use, and our phone service includes a local Georgia number and business line you can use on your own device either by going online or downloading our iOS or Android app.